Gravity/CFT correspondence for three dimensional Einstein gravity with a conformal scalar field: Introduction

 The second class of solutions that we study in this paper are the Schwarzschild solutions.
 These solutions can be conformally mapped to the Mart\'{\i}nez-Zanelli solutions \cite{MZ} of Einstein's equations with a negative cosmological constant coupled to a conformal scalar field.
-AdS/CFT correspondence is studied for the Mart\'{\i}nez-Zanelli solution \cite{Natsuume}, which has also a curvature singularity behind a horizon.
-The fact that this solution can be conformally mapped to the Schwarzschild solution is a strong evidence for the necessity of extending the AdS/CFT correspondence to Einstein gravity without a negative cosmological constant.\footnote{The first example of a such a theory is a CFT that gives the string spectrum in flat space \cite{BMN}.}
+AdS/CFT correspondence is studied for the Mart\'{\i}nez-Zanelli solution \cite{Natsuume,Park}, which has also a curvature singularity behind a horizon.
+The fact that this solution can be conformally mapped to the Schwarzschild solution is a strong evidence for the necessity of extending the AdS/CFT correspondence to Einstein gravity without a negative cosmological constant.
+The first example of a such a theory is a CFT that gives the string spectrum in flat space \cite{BMN}.

 The organization of this paper is as follows.
 In section \ref{two}, we review the Einstein gravity in 2+1 dimensions conformally coupled to a scalar field $\psi$ and study the stationary static solutions for $\psi=1/\sqrt{\pi G}$.
-In section \ref{three} asymptotic symmetries of a class of solutions which share a conformal boundary with AdS$_3$ spacetime are studied.
+In section \ref{three} asymptotic symmetries of a class of solutions with a cylindrical conformal boundary are studied.
 In section \ref{four} we study the Schwarzschild and the Mart\'{\i}nez-Zanelli solutions.
 Our results are summarized in section \ref{five}.
-General stationary static solutions of the theory are given in Appendix \ref{ApA}.
-We show that all stationary static solutions with an $r$-dependent matter field $\psi(r)$ asymptote to $\psi= \sqrt{1/\pi G}$.
+General stationary static solutions of the theory are given in Appendix \ref{ApA} where we show that all stationary static solutions with an $r$-dependent matter field $\psi(r)$ asymptote to $\psi= \sqrt{1/\pi G}$.
+Gravitational Noether charges and the corresponding central charge are computed in appendix \ref{BaBr-appendix}.
 Stability of the Schwarzschild solution against linear perturbations is studied in appendix \ref{ApB}.